WWE News: Goldberg May Be Retiring Now?

 A post shared by GOLDBERG (@goldberg95) on

-Finally, the latest WWE news report from the Jacksonville Free Press suggests that Goldberg has been needing to retire for the longest time, and that’s not only for his benefit, but for the benefit of Lesnar’s future with the company.
+Finally, the latest WWE news report from the Jacksonville Free Press suggests that Goldberg has needed to retire for the longest time, and that’s not only for his benefit but for the benefit of Lesnar’s future with the company.

 Lesnar, at this point, is only known for his fights with Goldberg, and he needs to switch things up a little bit if he doesn’t want to get boring.